-In addition, initial ELL testing will be completed within first twenty days of entry in the school using IDEA Oral Language Proficiency Test I Form G (grades K-5) and the IDEA Oral Language Proficiency Test II Form E (grades 6-12).
+In addition, ELL students will be assessed using the IDEA Proficiency Test (IPT) upon entering the school if the home survey dictates and for re-evaluations.
 In addition, ELL students will also be assessed using the ACCESS for ELLs 2.0 on a yearly basis.
 For further details, please see Section 7: English Language Learners.

-Baseline Assessments include an i-Ready Diagnostic screening to establish baseline at the beginning of the school year (K-8) in Reading and Mathematics.
-Baseline assessments for Science are through the curriculum, Science Fusion (Grades 5 & 8).
+Baseline Assessments include an i-Ready Diagnostic screening to establish baseline at the beginning of the school year (K-5) in Reading and Mathematics.
+Baseline assessments for Science are through the curriculum, Science Fusion (Grades 5).
 These will help to determine students' strengths and weaknesses on FSA/NGSSS.
 In addition, teachers will analyze students' previous school year data (such as coursework, report card grades, Standardized assessments results (Primary EOY/FSA/FCAT 2.0/Statewide Science Assessment and any applicable assessments, etc.) to have a better understanding of the students' past performance, areas of concerns, achievements and growth.

 The i-Ready Diagnostic will be administered 3 times per year to determine student needs and as an ongoing progress-monitoring tool to determine whether students are on track to achieve end-of-year targets in reading and mathematics.
 Mid-Year Assessments (MYA) administered in the second semester of the school year will be used to target instruction on FS/NGSSS in ELA, Mathematics & Science to monitor ongoing student progress.
 MYA results reports (generated at the student, classroom and school level) will be used for differentiation of instruction, progress reporting, and as a measure for school improvement.
 The school will use i-Ready reports as a method of communicating with parents on whether their child is reading at grade level.
-Furthermore, the school agrees to adhere to the Student Assessment & Research Districtwide Test Calendar developed by the Sponsor each year.